ietf-wg-privacypass/ietf-draft-privacypass-batched-tokens/draft-robert-privacypass-batched-tokens.md

 client_context = SetupVOPRFClient("ristretto255-SHA512", pkI)
 ~~~

-Here, 0x0001 is the two-octet identifier corresponding to the OPRF(ristretto255,
+Here, "ristretto255-SHA512" is the identifier corresponding to the OPRF(ristretto255,
 SHA-512) ciphersuite in {{OPRF}}.
 SetupVOPRFClient is defined in {{OPRF, Section
 3.2}}.